MicrosoftDocs/entra-docs/docs/identity/hybrid/cloud-sync/how-to-install.md

 # Install the Microsoft Entra provisioning Agent

-This article walks you through the installation process for the Microsoft Entra provisioning Agent and how to initially configure it in the Microsoft Entra admin center.
+This article walks you through the installation process for the Microsoft Entra provisioning agent and how to initially configure it in the Microsoft Entra admin center.

 > [!IMPORTANT]
 > The following installation instructions assume that you've met all the [prerequisites](how-to-prerequisites.md).